Cpl. John Koleczek

 personal life except that he worked as a welder in a

-John was inducted into the U.S. Army on March 25, 1941, in Cleveland and sent to Fort Knox, Kentucky, for basic training.
+John was inducted into the U.S. Army on March 25, 1941, in Cleveland, and sent to Fort Knox, Kentucky, for basic training.
 During his basic training, he was assigned to Headquarters Company of the 192nd Tank Battalion.
 His exact duties with the company are not known.

-Many of the members of the battalion were given leave so that they could say goodbye to family and friends.
-They returned to Camp Polk and traveled by train to San Francisco, California, and were ferried, on the U.S.A.T.
+Many of the members of the battalion were given furloughs home so that they could say goodbye to family and friends.
+They returned to Camp Polk and traveled by train to Ft.
+Mason in San Francisco, California, and were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island they were given physicals and inoculated for tropical diseases.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received what they needed and their Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Gen. Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
+He made sure that they all received what they needed and their Thanksgiving Dinner before he went to have his own dinner.

-For the next seventeen days the tankers worked to remove cosmoline from their weapons.
-The grease was put on the weapons to protect them from rust while at sea.
+For the next seventeen days the tankers worked to remove cosmoline from their weapons which was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they prepared to take part in maneuvers with the 194th Tank Battalion.

 John took part in the Battle of the Points from January 27, 1942, until February 13, 1942.
 The Japanese had been landed on two points and been cut off.
 The tankers were sent in to wipe out these positions.
 According to Capt.
 Alvin Poweleit, the battalion's surgeon, the tanks did a great deal of damage.

-At the same time, there was another battle taking place known as the Battle of the Pockets which lasted from January 23rd until February 17, 1942.
+At the same time, there was another battle taking place known as the Battle of the Pockets which lasted from January 23 until February 17, 1942.
 Japanese troops had been caught off behind the battle line.
 Tanks from B and C Companies were sent in to wipe out the Japanese in the Big Pocket.
 According to members of the battalion, two methods were used to wipe out the Japanese.